ElainaPata/Flight-Delay-Analysis-Data-Warehouse-Project/Analysis/README.md

 This analysis demonstrates the ability to:

 * Design and implement a full data warehouse using SQL
-* Transform raw data into structured, analysis-ready datasets
+* Transform raw data into structured, analysis ready datasets
 * Perform meaningful business analysis using SQL queries
-* Communicate insights clearly and effectively for decision-making
+* Communicate insights clearly and effectively for decision making

 ---